nitheeshx86/nitheeshx86/README.md

 ---

-# Hello.
+# Hellooo

 I build things because I am curious.

-Not because they are trending.
-Not because they are profitable.
-Not because they will look impressive somewhere.

-If I am working on something, it is because it pulled me in.
+Not because they are trending, not because they are profitable, and certainly not because they will look impressive somewhere.
+If I am working on something, it is because I genuinely enjoy it.
+I do not do things I don’t enjoy.
+Life is too short for performative effort.

----

-## Curiosity is not a hobby.
-It is a bias.

-Science, to me, is not confined to classrooms or laboratories.
+Science, to me, is not a discipline confined to classrooms or laboratories.
 It is a way of looking at the world.

-A quiet refusal to accept surface explanations.
-A habit of asking *why* one more time than necessary.
+A bias toward questioning.
+A refusal to accept surface explanations.
+I believe deeply in the right to research, to investigate, to explore ideas simply because they are interesting.
+Curiosity is not a distraction — it is the engine.

+I like learning random things.
+Not for utility, not for credentials, but for expansion.
+An obscure protocol, a strange hardware behaviour, an old research paper, a system that nobody optimised properly.
+Knowledge compounds in quiet ways.
+Something learned out of pure curiosity today becomes unexpectedly useful years later.

-If something exists — I want to know how it works.
-If it works — I want to know why.
-If it fails — I want to know where.
-If it can be improved — I want to try.
+If something exists, I want to know how it works.
+If it works, I want to know why.
+If it fails, I want to understand where.
+And if it can be improved, I want to attempt it.

----

-## I learn random things.

-Not for utility.
-Not for credentials.
-But for expansion.

-An obscure protocol.
-A strange hardware behavior.
-An old research paper.
-A system nobody optimized properly.

-Knowledge compounds silently.

-Something learned out of pure curiosity today
-becomes unexpectedly useful years later.

----

-## What you’ll find here

-- Experiments
-- Systems
-- Attempts
-- Half-finished explorations
-- Over-engineered solutions
-- Questions disguised as code

-Some polished.
-Some abandoned.
-All intentional.

----
+This GitHub is not a portfolio curated for applause.
+It is a record of things I enjoyed thinking about.
+Experiments.
+Systems.
+Attempts.
+Some polished, some unfinished.
+All honest.

 ```
 If it’s here,